BensThoughts/zero-rabbit/README.md

 rabbit.assertExchange(*channel*, *exchange*, *type*, *options*, *function(err, ex)*)

-function(err, ex) can be omited as can options, but if you are asserting an exchange you probably want to make sure it has succeeded before proceeding.
+function(err, ex) can be omitted as can options, but if you are asserting an exchange you probably want to make sure it has succeeded before proceeding.

 **Assert Queue**

 rabbit.assertQueue(*channel*, *queue*, *options*, *function(err, q)*)

-function(err, q) can be omited as can options, but if you are asserting a queue you probably want to make sure it has succeeded before proceeding.
+function(err, q) can be omitted as can options, but if you are asserting a queue you probably want to make sure it has succeeded before proceeding.

 **Bind Queue**

 rabbit.bindQueue(*channel*, *queue*, *exchange*, *key*, *options*, *function(err, ok)*)

-function(err, ok) can be omited as can options, but if you are binding a queue you probably want to make sure it has succeeded before proceeding.  key must be included but can be set to "" if you don't need it.
+function(err, ok) can be omitted as can options, but if you are binding a queue you probably want to make sure it has succeeded before proceeding.  key must be included but can be set to "" if you don't need it.

 Best just to include all arguments and use "" for key and {} for options.